gherkaul/android_device_lge_fx3/README.md

 ```

 If you repo sync, you may need to fulfill the requirements again as they maybe reset to defaults.
 The media-legacy and the display-legacy are needed.
 Unfortunately they conflict with the default media and display folders.
 Also msm8960 is not included in the cm repository but is a requirement for this phone.
 That's why it was added as a requirement.

+I personaly remove the contents of the hardware/qcom/media, and hardware/qcom/display and place them in a backup folder on the desktop or the home folder.
+I move them back into their correct folders before doing a $ repo sync.
+Afterwards I remove them again.
+If they are not removed, the compile will fail.

 Currently the only thing that works is the recovery.
 The rom does not boot.